mziwisky/covidnames/README.md

    - if so, then guest interface needs a link to host a new game, which should totally reset the state of the app.  starting to feel like Root should have props like "gameID" and "isHost" or something.
  - oooo, maybe someday an option to do P2P video chat in the browser?  probably not.
  - shorter game IDs (probably impossible w/o my own server)
+   - can i run a https://github.com/peers/peerjs-server for free on now.sh?
  - maybe a mode where clue givers don't have to be side-by-side, i.e. "multi-host"
  - turn indicator?
  - "soft" timer, so dad can flip it on the women?